 We’ve all read the stories or had a personal experience with not being allowed to see loved ones who are in the hospital, a nursing home, or assisted living facility.
 Especially heart wrenching is not being able to gather around when a loved one is dying or to honor them afterward.

 As the days get shorter and cooler forcing people to hunker down inside, getting regular exercise can be a challenge.
 But not impossible.
 For instance, how about signing up for an online yoga class?

-When Sally Connolly’s late husband was diagnosed with glioblastoma, she started writing down everything, from what the doctors said to questions she had.
-Those notes evolved into a memoir.
+When Sally Connolly’s late husband was diagnosed with glioblastoma, she started writing down everything.
+Those notes eventually evolved into a memoir.
 In this podcast, Sally talks about her husband’s struggle with brain cancer from her perspective — as his caregiver.

 Rita Losee describes herself as a Woman of adventure, Doctor of Success, Proponent of Prosperity, InspirACTional Speaker, Author.
 She is that and more.
 Decades ago, she made a promise to herself that she would live a life of adventure.
 What a ride it has been and she is not even close to slowing down.
 At 78, Rita is also doing her best to encourage people to follow her lead.
 Instead of thinking it’s all downhill from here, you could be a soaring senior — just like Rita.

 It’s easy to take your eyes for granted when you’re seeing just fine.
 And some people are apt to not pay attention to annoying little things like floaters or occasional flashes of light.
 Don’t ignore them.